AemikaChow/DATASOURCE/README.md

 :cherries: **Flickr30k 2018**

 (1)	**300k** posts with **5M** comments.
-(2)	each image is paired with user comment.
+(2)	Each image is paired with user comment.
 The maximum number of comments is 427, average per image is 14.

 [homepage] [[pdf]](https://dl.acm.org/doi/pdf/10.1145/3184558.3186354)
 ```bib